-Author: Dorian Vale
+Dorian Vale

-Affiliation: Museum of One — Independent Research Institute for Contemporary Aesthetics
+Museum of One — Independent Research Institute for Contemporary Aesthetics

-Museum of One|Written at the Threshold
+Written at the Threshold

 This lexicon is not a glossary.
 It's a compass.
 It does not define to constrain but to protect.
 To ensure that the language of Post-Interpretive Criticism is not diluted, misused, or torn from its root.
-These terms are sacred anchors — poetic, philosophical, and precise.
+These terms are sacred anchors, poetic, philosophical, and precise.
 They are meant to orient those entering the terrain, so that they do not mistake the silence for emptiness or the witness for absence.

 Core Doctrinal Terms